Chaitanya1130/task2/README.md

   # Copy the requirements file into the container
   COPY requirements.txt .

-  # Installs the application dependencies listed in requirements.txt
+  # Install the application dependencies listed in requirements.txt
   RUN pip install --upgrade pip && pip install -r requirements.txt

   # Copy the application code into the container
   COPY . .

   # Expose the port that your FastAPI application runs on (usually 8000)
-  EXPOSE portNumber
+  EXPOSE 8000

-  # Defines the command to start your FastAPI application.
-It uses Uvicorn, an ASGI server, and specifies the host, port, and the location of your FastAPI app (main:app).
+  # Define the command to start your FastAPI application
   CMD ["uvicorn", "main:app", "--host", "0.0.0.0", "--port", "8000"]
   ```